 The CM servers alone process over 2,000 text messages.
 125,000 per hour, three million a day.
 That includes text messages for purposes such as mobile marketing, One Time Passwords (OTP), SMS reminders etc. All those messages find their way from the sender to receiver, coming from B2B SMS applications like MailSMS, GroupSMS or the senders own SMS application and direct API connections to CM's SMS Gateway.

 Which route an SMS takes, depends upon a number of factors.
 The most logical route is that from a mobile phone (P2P) or an application (A2P) to an aggregator (SMS Service) after which the message is delivered to the SMSC of a telecom operator.
 The operator forwards it to the operator the receiver is connected to.
 Almost every text message also produces two DLR's, a Delivery Receipt or Delivery Report.
 One delivery receipt tells whether the message is accepted or rejected, the second indicates whether the message has been delivered or is failed.
 Such status updates are crucial, because SMS is used in critical business processes.
 The DLR provides information on the delivery route and time, whether it ended up in a queue, or - at worst - the text has not arrived – it failed.
-The Retry System by CM, which sends a text message if delivery fails, depends on the DLR's text messages (see also the blog post on the Retry System).
+The Retry System by CM, which sends a text message if delivery fails, depends on the DLR's text messages.

 The availability of DLR's depends on whether the network supports DLR's or not.
 In principle, operators and SMS services only work with networks offering this feature.
 If the SMS Gateway sends an SMS there’s always a request to return a DLR.
 Service providers and their customers should be aware of the legal status of many business-critical messages.
 The process of delivering is seriously disturbed by the so-called Fake DLR's.
 Fake DLR’s are - as the name states - fake delivery receipts.
 They pretend an SMS message has been delivered to the mobile phone.
 In reality, the operator or aggregator has done nothing with the message but throwing it away.